The Danger of Comparing Your Spouse

 Let's get some necessary clarity

-Before we go any further let's clarify exactly what I mean.
-Noticing a person you find attractive is normal and pretty harmless.
-Being attracted to them because they are beautiful or kind or lovely is ok.
-Moving forwards with that attraction is not.
-Whenever you shift to a place of imagination or fantasy, creating a scenario in your mind where you are together or having sex, that is definitely not harmless.
 Noticing, attraction and action are different.
-The first two are a part of who we are as human beings.
-The third involves some movement and intentionality (even just in your mind) towards them.
-That is disrespectful to your spouse and normalises unfaithfulness in your mind.
+The first two are a normal part of who we are as human beings.
+The third involves movement and intentionality (even just in your mind) towards them.
+That is disrespectful to your spouse and can even normalise unfaithfulness in your mind.

 Danger, Will Robinson.
 Danger.